 Authentic prosocial motivation

 We adapted a five-item measure of authentic prosocial motivation (α = .XX) from earlier studies in the same article.
 The authors noted that this measure was not included in the target article because it only seemed applicable to the donation condition (p.
 401).
-Hence, we made minor adjustments to make it applicable across all three (donate, cash and no information) conditions.
+Hence, we made minor adjustments to make it applicable across all three conditions (donated, receive cash, and no information).
 The questions were as follows: 1) “How genuine do you find the person's intentions?”
 (1 = Not at all genuine, 7 = Extremely genuine), 2) “To what extent is the person’s behavior reflective of their intentions?”
 (1 = Not at all reflective, 7 = Extremely reflective), and the extent to which they agreed with the following statements: (1 = Strongly disagree, 7 = Strongly agree) 3) “The person has a genuine passion for the African Children's Fund”, 4) “The person sincerely cares about children in Africa”, and 5) “The person wants to help children in Africa”.

 Self and other focus

-We added a two-item measure which we adapted from earlier studies within the same target article, which examined whether or not the person’s actions were interpreted as self-focused.
-Participants rated the extent to which they thought the person was a) thinking about him/herself (1 = Not at all; 7 = Extremely) and b) wanted to make him/herself feel better (1 = Not at all; 7 = Very much) (α = .XX).
+We added a measure which we adapted from earlier studies within the same target article, which examined whether or not the person’s actions were interpreted as self-focused.
+Participants rated the extent to which they thought the person was thinking about him/herself (1 = Not at all; 7 = Extremely).

-Participants also rated the extent to which they thought the person was thinking about others (1 = Not at all; 7 = Extremely)
+Participants also rated the extent to which they thought the person was thinking about others (1 = Not at all; 7 = Extremely).

-Perceived emotional benefits (donation and cash conditions only)
+Perceived emotional benefits

 Participants in the donation condition were rated the extent to which they agreed with the assessment that the person donated to the African Children’s Fund to make him/herself feel better (1 = Strongly disagree; 7 = Strongly agree).
 Participants in the cash condition were asked the extent to which they agreed with the statement that the person opted to take the cash to make him/herself feel better.
-Responses in the cash condition were reverse coded.
+Participants in the control condition were asked the extent to which they agreed with the statement that the person wanted to make him/herself feel better.
+Responses in the cash and control conditions were reverse coded.

 Study 6: Dependent measures